FAR-Lab/Interactive-Lab-Hub/Lab3/README.md

 Change some parameters in the sketch to make the servo sweep slower, or over a smaller angle.

+Brown - GND
+Red - +5V
+Orange - Pin 9

 **b.
 What aspects of the Servo code control angle or speed?**
+"pos +- & -=" for speed
+"pos" in the for loops for setting angles

 ## Part C. Integrating input and output